robinwhitmore/jekylltechdocs/_includes/custom/cloud_des/home.md

 {% elsif site.project=="designer"%}
 ## What is Weebly Cloud for Designers?

 Weebly is a best-in-class website builder that allows you to create websites, blogs and online stores for your clients in minutes.
 You maintain full control over billing, support, and the customer relationship.
-You can use our <a data-container="body" data-toggle="popover" data-content="{{site.data.glossary.Cloud_Admin}}">Cloud Admin</a> to manage users and sites and you can use our RESTful API to create custom apps to further your clients' sites functionality.
+You can use our <a data-container="body" data-toggle="popover" data-content="{{site.data.glossary.Cloud_Admin}}">Cloud Admin</a> to manage {{site.customer}}s and sites and you can use our RESTful API to create custom apps to further your clients' sites functionality.

 {% endif %}